michaelherger/spotty/docker/README.md

 * x86_64-unknown-linux-musl
 * i686-unknown-linux-musl
 * aarch64-unknown-linux-gnu (eg. Rock64)
-* arm-unknown-linux-gnueabihf (eg. Raspberry Pi 2+ - DISABLED by default)
+* arm-unknown-linux-gnueabihf (eg. Raspberry Pi 2+ - NOT built in default script)
+* arm-unknown-linux-gnueabi (eg. Pi1 - NOT built in default script)

 Build the docker image from the root of the project with the following command: